DockSkope/dockskope/WEBSITE_SUMMARY.md

 ## 🚀 Ready to Launch!

-Your DockScope website is now ready for production.
+Your DockSkope website is now ready for production.
 The website effectively communicates your product's value proposition, showcases its features, and provides multiple paths for potential customers to engage with your product.

 **Key Strengths:**